Updating your pull requests

 • Stack (shortcut S): Shows where in the stack this PR is through an interactive interface that allows you to click PR titles to jump between PRs

-• Timeline (shortcut T): Shows a chronological sequence of evens similar to GitHub, including comments, version updates, adding/removing reviewers, etc.
+• Timeline (shortcut T): Shows a chronological sequence of events similar to GitHub, including comments, version updates, and adding or removing reviewers

-• Threads (shortcut C): Shows a focused view of in-line code comments (NOT issue-level comments), so that you don't have to scroll through the code to find relevant conversations.
-You can click on threads in this view and you will be taken to the area in the code which the comment was left
+• Threads (shortcut C): Shows a focused view of in-line code comments (NOT issue-level comments), so you don't have to scroll through the code to find relevant conversations.
+Click on threads in this view to see the code where the comment was left.

 E) [General info tab] PR metadata